iominh/minhongrails.github.io/_posts/2013-07-06-tutorialpdf-image-extraction.md

 In my effort to give back to open source, I'm going to start writing tutorials and sample code on GitHub for snippets of code that I've written or used.
-This particular tutorial will cover how to extract images from a PDF, store them to a file, and execute everything from the command line.
+This particular tutorial will cover how to extract images from a PDF, store them to a folder, and execute everything from the command line.

 <div class="mSpotlight">Background</div>

-Recently I had to extract images from a PDF and since I was using Java I looked at [Apache PDFBox](http://pdfbox.apache.org/), which looked great because of its Apache license.
+Initially I looked at [Apache PDFBox](http://pdfbox.apache.org/), which looked great because of its Apache license.
 Unfortunately, it didn't meet my rule of "must work in under 15 minutes."
 Next I looked at [iTextPDF](http://itextpdf.com/), which unfortunately has an [AGPL license](http://itextpdf.com/terms-of-use/agpl.php)